Abatement

 Net estate is the total value of everything you own (your gross estate) minus all debts, mortgages, and other liabilities you owe at the time of your death.

-Next of kin is a term for your closest living relative, though in the UK it has no universal legal definition and does not automatically grant [inheritance](/glossary/inheritance) rights or decision-making authority.
+Next of kin means your closest living relative, though in the UK it has no universal legal definition and grants no automatic inheritance rights.

-An NFT (Non-Fungible Token) is a unique digital certificate of ownership recorded on a [blockchain](/glossary/blockchain) that proves you own a specific digital asset, such as artwork, music, videos, or collectibles.
+An NFT (Non-Fungible Token) is a unique digital certificate of ownership recorded on a blockchain proving you own a specific digital asset.

-NHS Pension [Death Benefits](/glossary/death-in-service) are lump sum payments and ongoing pensions paid to your family by the NHS Pension Scheme if you die while working for the NHS or shortly after retirement.
+NHS Pension Death Benefits are lump sums and ongoing pensions paid to your family by the NHS Pension Scheme if you die while working for the NHS.

 The NHS Pension Scheme is a defined benefit pension plan for NHS employees that provides guaranteed retirement income and death benefits outside of your estate.

-The NHSBSA (NHS Business Services Authority) is the government organization that administers the NHS Pension Scheme in England and Wales, including processing [death benefits](/glossary/death-in-service) and pension payments when scheme members die.
+The NHSBSA is the government body administering the NHS Pension Scheme in England and Wales, processing death benefits and pensions.

 The nil-rate band is the amount of your estate—currently £325,000—that can be passed on when you die without your beneficiaries paying inheritance tax.